chrisdueck/chrisdueck.github.io/_pages/about.md

 [JTYAF](https://www.jtyaf.org/) and [CALM](https://www.thecalmzone.net/).
 The
 hikes took place in the Brecon Beacons, on the Ridgeway and through Dartmoor.

-My more recent hobbies include gaming and the occasional spot of physical exercise at the gym.
-I can also play the guitar and solve Rubik's cubes reasonably quickly, though I don't do either very often anymore!
+My hobbies nowadays include gaming and working out at the gym.
+I also play the guitar and can solve Rubik's cubes reasonably quickly, though I don't do either very often anymore!

 <div style="width: 30em;">
 {% include video id="ROeP5ck-hSE?start=13&end=27&modestbranding=1" provider="youtube" %}